Sea Salt Body Scrub

 Lavender essential oil is a great option for its calming, stress-reducing properties.

-Grapefruit essential oil is bright and uplifting and may help with cellulite reduction.
+Grapefruit essential oil is bright and uplifting.

-Frankincense essential oil is helpful with anti-aging.
+Frankincense essential oil is helpful with many things.

 How to Make A Salt Body Scrub